rjdudley/CodeLabs-IoTDev/Module3-IntroAzureIoT-WindowsIoTCore/README.md

 Now that the device is configured, you'll see how to make an application read the values of the FEZ HAT sensors, and then send those values to an Azure IoT Hub.

-This task uses an existing Universal application that will be deployed to your Raspberry PI device and use FEZ HAT sensors.
+This task uses an existing Universal application that will be deployed to your Raspberry Pi device and use FEZ HAT sensors.

 1. Open in Visual Studio the **IoTWorkshop.sln** solution located at **Source\Ex2\Begin** folder.

 1. In **Solution Explorer**, right-click the **IoTWorkshop** project, and then click **Manage NuGet Packages**.

-1. In the **NuGet Package Manager** window, search for **Microsoft Azure Devices**, click Install to install the **Microsoft.Azure.Devices.Client** package, and accept the terms of use.
+1. In the **NuGet Package Manager** window, click **Browse** and search for **Microsoft Azure Devices**, click **Install** to install the **Microsoft.Azure.Devices.Client** package, and accept the terms of use.

     This downloads, installs, and adds a reference to the [Microsoft Azure IoT Service](https://www.nuget.org/packages/Microsoft.Azure.Devices/) SDK NuGet package.